tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 ### Summary

 We covered a lot in this chapter!
 Now that you know about generic type parameters, traits and trait bounds, and generic lifetime parameters, you're ready to write code without repetition that works in many different situations.
 Generic type parameters let you apply the code to different types.
 Trait and trait bounds ensure that even though the types are generic, they'll have the behavior the code needs.
-You learned how to use lifetime annotations to ensure that this flexible code won't have any dangling references.
-And all of this analysis happens at compile time, which doesn't affect runtime performance!
+You learned how to use lifetime annotations to ensure that this flexible code won'_t have any dangling references.
+And all of this analysis happens at compile time, which doesn'_t affect runtime performance!

 Believe it or not, there is much more to learn on the topics we discussed in this chapterr: Chapter 17 discusses trait objects, which are another way to use traits.
 There are also more complex scenarios involving lifetime annotations that you will only need in very advanced scenarios; for those, you can make sure your code is working the way it should.